2009 - Ph.D. University of Colorado. Physical Chemistry

 - N. Eyet, S. M. Villano, V. M. Bierbaum.
 "Anchoring the Gas-Phase Acidity Scale: From Formic Acid to Methanethiol."
 Int.
 J. of Mass Spec.
 2009 (283) 26.

-I am a co-advisor of the recently reinvigorated Saint Anselm Chemistry Club.
+I am the advisor of the Saint Anselm Chemistry Club.
 This club has been recently recognized by the American Chemical Society as a Student Chapter.
 Our students have opportunities to travel to present research at meeting, volunteer at local high schools, assist in Science Olympiad, and tutor - to name a few things.